james-prodopen/emcmd/commands/gh-jira-1on1-prep.md

 Organize the output into sections, remembering the following best practices:
 - provide specific examples for any points made
+- always provide URLs for Jira work items using the format: `https://{jira_site}/browse/{key}`
-- always providing the key (for Jira work items) or URL (for GitHub pull requests)
+- always provide URLs for GitHub pull requests

 ### Recently Completed (Last 2 Weeks)
 List resolved work items with keys, titles, and resolution dates